vinicius0026/blog/_posts/2020-05-20-data-driven-components.md

 </script>
 ```

 We are using a `SimpleModal` component here to encapsulate the modal behavior.
-It is basically the same code as available in [https://vuejs.org/v2/examples/modal.html](https://vuejs.org/v2/examples/modal.html).
+It is the same code as available in [https://vuejs.org/v2/examples/modal.html](https://vuejs.org/v2/examples/modal.html).
 We are not going to reproduce the modal code here, but it is available at the [repo](https://github.com/vinicius0026/data-driven-components/blob/master/src/components/SimpleModal.vue).

-This component has three fields to define a LineItem: the product field, that is encapsulated in the `ProductSelector` component, and two input fields for the `rate` and `quantity`.
+This component has three fields to define a LineItem: the product field, encapsulated in the `ProductSelector` component, and two input fields for the `rate` and `quantity`.

-One thing to notice here is how we are making a local copy of the passed in prop.
+One thing to notice here is how we are making a local copy of the passed-in prop.
 As we have `Ok` and `Cancel` buttons, we cannot update the prop itself when a field is changed, because the user might hit cancel.
 So we do a deep copy of the `item` prop into the `localLineItem` object anytime the `item` changes.

 Also, as the `rate` is a `Decimal` object, we had to wrap its value in a `getter` and `setter`, so that we can transform it to and from a number, that is what the `input` html element can handle.
 If you have several places in your application where you need to handle Decimals, you might want to create a `DecimalInput` component that takes Decimals in and emits Decimals, so that you can use `v-model` directly with your Decimal object.